KNOT-FIT-BUT/MASAPI_QA/README.md

 ### Asking question on given text
 If you have a text that can be used to answer your question, you can use the ask argument in combination with --text argument:

-	./run.py ask "When Alan Turing was born?" -t bibliography_of_alen_turing.txt
+	./run.py ask "When Alan Turing was born?" -t bibliography_of_alan_turing.txt

 or